storm-enroute/storm-enroute.github.io/home/styleguide.md

 but the following is good: `1 + 1`.
 Keywords that are followed by a condition enclosed in parenthesis like `if` and `while` should be delimited with a space.
 By contrast, method calls should not.
-Avoid putting blocks of code into a new line.
+Avoid putting blocks of code or method bodies into a new line.

 Here are some examples: